alexgirao/erlang-hello/mine-tests/README.txt

 varbinding.escript

 	- use of the match operator (=)
     	- variable binding and pattern matching with tuples, lists and records

 tuples.escript

 	- how to use tuples
     	- 'import' directive
     	- append_element/2

+f.erl

+	- how to use 'erlc' and 'erl' to run programs non-interactively
+	- basic unit testing usage
+	- head/tail list processing
+	- recursive vs tail recursive

 flush-unknown.erl / flush-unknown.escript